Seedan: Cast

+As per the film's opening and end credits:

 Production

 In early 2003, Sibi Sathyaraj was set to make his acting debut through Swami, the Tamil remake of the Malayalam film Nandanam (2003), directed by Renjith.
 Navya Nair was cast as the lead actress and A. R. Rahman was considered as the music composer, in the film to be produced by Swargachitra Appachan.
 However, despite beginning pre-production work, the film was later dropped.

 Music

 The soundtrack album was composed by Dhina in his 50th film.

 Reception

 Critical response

-Rohit Ramachandran of nowrunning.com gave it 3/5 stars stating that "Seedan spirals downward and falls flat on its face."
 The Times of India gave the film three out of five stars and wrote that "Though Subramaniam Siva meanders in the first half by making substantial changes in the original, he displays a much better grip in the second, which makes the movie an enjoyable watch".
+Pavithra Srinivasan of Rediff.com rated the film 2/5 stars and wrote, "A lot less histrionics and a more realistic screenplay, and this movie might have scored.
+As it is, Seedan doesn't live up to expectations".
+A critic from Sify wrote, "On the whole, Seedan lacks subtleties and nuances of the original.
+If you like old-fashioned melodramatic family dramas with a message that true love will triumph against all odds, then it is your cup of tea".